Gluten Free Eggnog Coffee Cake

 4.5 from 2 votes

-With a classic winter flavor and warm spices, this Gluten Free Eggnog Coffee Cake is a delightful addition to any holiday breakfast or brunch.
-This moist crumb cake is simple to prepare, and becomes extra festive with a nutty streusel topping and sweet and sticky eggnog glaze.
-It only takes a few minutes to mix up the ingredients, and shortly after, the inviting aromas of nutmeg and cinnamon will be wafting from your oven and dancing around your kitchen.
+With a classic winter flavor and warm spices, this Eggnog Coffee Cake is a delightful addition to any holiday breakfast or brunch.
+This moist gluten free crumb cake is simple to prepare, and becomes extra festive with a nutty streusel topping and sweet and sticky eggnog glaze.
+It only takes a few minutes to mix up the ingredients, and shortly after, the inviting aromas of nutmeg and cinnamon will fill your kitchen.

 Have more eggnog to use?
 You can add Eggnog Granola to your breakfast or make Gluten Free Eggnog Cupcakes for dessert!